Selective Reviews of Bandit Problems in AI via a Statistical View: Concentration Inequalities

+Such intervals reflect the classical efficiency criterion established by Fisher in his early work~\citep{fisher1922mathematical}, which defines efficient statistics as ``\textit{{those which, when derived from large samples, tend to a normal distribution with the least possible standard deviation}}''.

-In the computer age statistical inference\cite{efron2021computer}, computer scientists in machine learning have renewed interest in analyzing the rigorous error bounds with high probability for the desired learning procedure \citep{devroye1997probabilistic,kearns1998large}, when the sample size of data is small under measurement constraints or the computer can only run suitable finite sample due to limited computing power or budget constraint.
-These settings motivated some modern statisticians to shift their interest from asymptotic analysis to non-asymptotic analysis; see \cite{arlot2010some,horowitz2020inference,rakhlin2020mathematical,zheng2021finite,bettache2021fast,kim2021valid,yu2021finite}.
+\textbf{{Challenges with Asymptotic Methods}} In the era of computer-age statistical inference \citep{efron2021computer}, there has been a resurgence of interest in analyzing rigorous error bounds with high probability for desired learning procedures \citep{devroye1997probabilistic,kearns1998large}.
+These methods are particularly relevant when the sample size is small due to measurement constraints or when computational resources limit the use of large samples.
+Such scenarios have motivated modern statisticians to shift their focus from asymptotic analysis to non-asymptotic analysis; see~\cite{arlot2010some,horowitz2020inference,rakhlin2020mathematical,zheng2021finite,bettache2021fast,kim2021valid,yu2021finite}.

-Let us consider a sequence of i.i.d. r.v.s $\{X_i\}_{i=1}^n$ drawn from $N(\mu, \sigma^2)$.
-Owing to the additive properties of the normal distribution, the sample mean $\bar{X}_n$ is itself normally distributed, specifically $\bar{X}_n\sim N\left(\mu, \sigma^2/n\right)$.
-This exact distribution of $\bar{X}_n$ allows us to construct a confidence interval for $\mu$ with a precise coverage probability.
-Indeed, for \emph{any} sample size $n$, the interval $\left[\bar{X}_n \pm {1.96\sigma}/{\sqrt{n}}\right]$ captures the true mean $\mu$ with the probability exactly $95\%$.
-This result is a direct consequence of the properties of the Gaussian distribution and does not rely on asymptotic approximations.
+To illustrate the strengths and limitations of classical methods, consider a sequence of i.i.d. r.v.s $\{X_i\}_{i=1}^n$ drawn from $N(\mu, \sigma^2)$.
+Owing to the additive properties of the normal distribution, the~sample mean $\overline{X}_n\sim N\left(\mu, \sigma^2/n\right)$ is itself normally distributed.
+This exact distribution allows us to construct a confidence interval for $\mu$ with a precise coverage probability for any sample size $n$ is $\left[\overline{X}_n \pm {1.96\sigma}/{\sqrt{n}}\right]$.
+This result is a direct consequence of the properties of the Gaussian distribution and does not rely on asymptotic~approximations.

-However, the assumption of Gaussian data is often too restrictive in real-world applications.
-Data encountered in practice may not follow a normal distribution due to skewness, heavy tails, or other deviations from normality.
-In such cases, we might only know that the $X_i$ are i.i.d. with mean $\mu$ and variance $\sigma^2$, without specifying their exact distribution.
-The $\sigma^2$ is unknown but one can find an estimator $\hat\sigma^2\xrightarrow{p}\sigma^2$, we can invoke the CLT and the Continuous Mapping Theorem (CMT,\cite{van2000asymptotic}), so the interval
+However, the~assumption of Gaussian data is often too restrictive in real-world applications.
+Practical data may deviate from normality due to skewness, heavy tails, or~other distributional irregularities.
+When the data are non-Gaussian, and~only the mean $\mu$ and variance $\sigma^2$ are known (or $\sigma^2$ is unknown but we have the estimator $\widehat\sigma^2\xrightarrow{p}\sigma^2$), the~CLT can still be invoked to provide an approximate confidence interval for large $n$: